 Uses of the concave mirror and the convex mirror in our daily life

-The concave mirror is a converging mirror that is used for many purposes, It is used as a torch to reflect light, It is used in aircraft landing at the airports to guide the aeroplanes, It is used in shaving to get an enlarged and erect image of the face.
+Concave mirror is a converging mirror that is used for many purposes, It is used as a torch to reflect light, It is used in aircraft landing at airports to guide the aeroplanes, It is used in shaving to get an enlarged and erect image of the face.
+Convex mirrors are used in security and surveillance systems because they provide a wide field of view, This makes them ideal for monitoring large areas, such as parking lots, stores, and public spaces.

 Uses of the concave mirror

-The concave mirror is used in front lights of cars to reflect the light, It is used in marine lighthouses that are found at marine ports and at the airports to guide the ships and it is used in solar ovens.
+Concave mirror is used in front lights of cars to reflect the light, It is used in marine lighthouses that are found at marine ports and at airports to guide the ships.
+Concave mirrors are used in medical devices such as laser surgery devices.

-The concave mirror is used in solar ovens and solar furnaces to collect a large amount of solar energy in the focus of the mirror for cooking food, heating water, recharging power backups, or melting metals respectively.
+Concave mirror is used in solar ovens and solar furnaces to collect a large amount of solar energy in the focus of the mirror for cooking food, heating water, recharging power backups, or melting metals respectively.
+You can use a concave mirror to focus sunlight onto a piece of paper and start a fire.

 Real image and Virtual image